dfamonteiro/blog/blog/content/posts/2025-books.md

 ## The Missing README (Chris Riccomini & Dmitriy Ryaboy)

-- It was recommended this book by a work colleague and I have to say that for junior engineers.
-Is a must read.
-Unfortunately in my case.
-I was already.
-Here and a couple of months into my current job, so it wasn't very didn't make any sense for me.
+- It was recommended this book by a work colleague and I have to say that for junior engineers, it's a must read.
+Unfortunately in my case, I was already a year and a couple of months into my current job, so it wasn't very relevant for me.
+Nevertheless, I'd recommend this book to anyone starting to work as a software engineer in a professional setting.

 ## The Manager's Path (Camille Fournier)